foundersandcoders/our-site-v1-DEFUNCT/_harp/coders/faq/_faq.md

 There are no academic requirements, but you need to be self-motivated, prepared to work long hours, and committed to collaborative working.
 Coding also requires a deep curiosity about how things work and a certain stubbornness in the face of repeated failure.

 **Do you accept applications from abroad?**
-We do welcome international students onto our programme as long as they are intending to stay and work in the host cities after they graduate.
-The programme is provided free and in return we expect you to contribute to our community after you coplete the 16-week foundation.
+We do welcome international students onto our programme as long as they are intending to stay and work with us for at least 10 weeks after they graduate.
+The programme is provided free and in return we expect you to contribute to our community after you complete the 16-week foundation.

 **Why are the prerequisites so tough?**
 This programme is challenging and you need to be well-prepared.
 We aim for a zero drop-out rate, so we need to know that you are serious about becoming a developer before we accept you on to the programme.